QSmally/DispatchQueue/README.md

 # Features
 * Central dispatch queue;
-* Configurable and hot-scaling of pool sizes;
+* Configurable and hot-scaling of amount of threads;
 * Automatic restart of failed workers;
 * DispatchGroups;
 * A thread implementation, DispatchThread;